enzofoucaud/dockmas/README.md

 You need to update some informations in the `init.sh` file:

-- NODE_PUBLIC_IP is the public IP of your node
+- NODE_IP is the public IP of your node
-- NODE_PRIVATE_IP is the private IP of your node
 - MASSA_WALLET_ADDRESS is the wallet address of your node

 Then run the `init.sh` script: